What is AWS DevOps?

 Another fully managed solution for automating software deployments to the cloud or local environments.
 Helps avoid downtime during deployments.

 Lambda enables you to deploy code without building a traditional infrastructure from the ground.
-All you have to do is upload app source code, and the rest is configured in line with the provided usage and scaling rules.
+All you have to do is upload the app source code, and the rest is configured in line with the provided usage and scaling rules.

 Amazon EC2 Container Service (ECS)